Use the following menu options to navigate the Skylar One user interface:

 - Debug.
 Specifies whether debugging information is enabled for the process.
 For more details on debugging a process, see the section Debugging a Process.

 - ID.
-Unique numeric ID assigned to each process by SL1.
+Unique numeric ID assigned to each process by Skylar One.

 - Edited By.
 Date and time the process settings were last edited.